JJBR13/Justin-Brown-milestone-project-3/README.md

 - To deploy project live in Heroku the following steps were taken:

 1. Go to [Heroku Web app](https://dashboard.heroku.com/apps)
-2. Click new button
+2. Click the new button
-3. Select create new app
+3. Select create a new app
-4. Create name
+4. Create a name
-5. Select location
+5. Select the location
-6. Press create app
+6. Press create an app

-#### Contect Heroku to GitHub
+#### Connect Heroku to GitHub

-1. Click deploy tab, select GitHub.
+1. Click the deploy tab, and select GitHub.
 Connect to GitHub.
-2. Type repository into search bar
+2. Type repository into the search bar
-3. Once repository has been found, click th econnect button.
+3. Once the repository has been found, click the connect button.

 #### Set Environment Variables
-1. Click setting tab and click the Reveal Config vars button.
+1. Click the setting tab and click the Reveal Config vars button.
-2. Add following information:
+2. Add the following information:
     - key: IP, value: 0.0.0.0
     - key: PORT, value: 5000
     - key: MONGO_DBNAME, value: (database name you want to connect to)